Hope Manaakitia Korewha

-3rd-year student, Bachelor of Visual Arts Te Tohu Paetahi mō Toi Ataata
+Bachelor of Visual Arts Te Tohu Paetahi mō Toi Ataata

-“I chose to study at AUT because I love the inclusivity and the support that this university provides.
+“I enjoy drawing and seeing the beauty in the mundane, and expressing those talents through my art.
+Once I finish my studies, I’d love to be an independent artist.
+But since art is such a broad subject it’s also opened my eyes to my other interests including Māoritanga, my love for people and psychology.
+I chose to study at AUT because I love the inclusivity and the support that this university provides.
 I’m grateful for receiving a McDonald’s Te Tai Tokerau Scholarship, an AUT Welcome to Auckland Scholarship in my first year and a Keir Trust Study Award on my second and third year to support my studies.”

 Creating new connections

-“I’ve enjoyed creating new connections and meeting lifelong friends, enabling me to hold on to unforgettable memories, and learning skills in my degree that will be applicable in my future and day-to-day life.
+“I’ve enjoyed creating new connections and meeting lifelong friends, enabling me to hold onto unforgettable memories, and learning skills in my degree that will be applicable in my future and day-to-day life.
 We all have this shared experience of being a student, and mentioning your degree and university enables you to connect with your fellow peers at a deeper level.

 “I also appreciate that AUT has student support services that see you as a person, rather than a statistic, and are here to help.
 A plethora of clubs to join, countless social events happening and more!
 It has been a great experience and I’m very grateful to have been involved.”